nagaxking/wealthflow/README.md

 ## License
 This project has no explicit license in the repository.
 Add a license file if you intend to distribute it.

+## AI Mode (on-device heuristics)
+- The app includes lightweight, on-device “AI Mode” helpers that generate natural suggestions without calling external LLMs.
+- Areas covered:
+  - Financial Health tips on Dashboard
+  - Goals — monthly allocation suggestions
+  - Lending — follow-up urgency and reminders
+  - Crypto — allocation/concentration notes
+  - Transaction notes — smart, natural phrasing for quick entry
+- Naturalness improvements: phrasing now varies with randomized synonyms, sentence structures, and context (amounts, time of day, last activity).
+This avoids repetitive, fixed text.
+- Privacy: all suggestions are generated in your browser; no data leaves your device.
+- Tip: Because phrasing is intentionally varied, two clicks may yield different wording while conveying the same guidance.
+If you prefer consistent phrasing, you can copy your favorite suggestion into the note field and edit as needed.